 - (51) "Rural Water Districts" means the areas outside the PWC Sewer Service Area, but within Cumberland County, which have been defined by an interlocal agreement between the City of Fayetteville and Cumberland County executed on June 9, 2008, and as amended by the City of Fayetteville's Annexation Agreement with the Town of Hope Mills adopted August 23, 2010, where drinking water service can be provided to rural development standards. - (52) "Single Family" means a single dwelling unit on a parcel solely for habitation by a single family. - (53) "Split Lateral" means a service lateral split for more than one (1) water meter.
-Use of split laterals is limited to use outside the household, including but not limited to watering lawns and filling swimming pools, and non-domestic uses. - (54) "Split Tap" means a line that is split prior to the Point of Delivery. - (55) "System Development Fee Credits" means credits offered by PWC for application towards applicable System Development Fee charges on a project when an approved Approach Main is constructed. - (56) "Treated Water" means water that has been withdrawn from an approved source and has been processed by PWC. - (57) "Unapproved Backflow Prevention Assembly" means an assembly that has been investigated by PWC and has been determined to be unacceptable for installation within the PWC water system.
+Use of split laterals is limited to use outside the household, including but not limited to watering lawns and filling swimming pools, and non-domestic uses. - (54) "Split Tap" means a line that is split prior to the Point of Delivery. - (55) "Treated Water" means water that has been withdrawn from an approved source and has been processed by PWC. - (56) "Unapproved Backflow Prevention Assembly" means an assembly that has been investigated by PWC and has been determined to be unacceptable for installation within the PWC water system.
 Consideration for disapproval and removal from the "approved list" shall be based upon, but not limited to, the following criteria: - a.
 Due to poor performance standards (i.e., significant failure rate); - b.
 Lack of or unavailability of repair parts; and/or - c.
-Poor service or response from assembly's factory representative. - (58) "Used Water" means any water supplied by PWC to a Consumer's Water System after it has passed through the Point of Delivery and is no longer under the control of PWC.

-(59) "Water Shortage" means that conditions exist when the demands and requirements of water customers served by PWC cannot be satisfied without Service Regulations and Charges (Rev 11)
+Poor service or response from assembly's factory representative. - (57) "Used Water" means any water supplied by PWC to a Consumer's Water System after it has passed through the Point of Delivery and is no longer under the control of PWC. - (58) "Water Shortage" means that conditions exist when the demands and requirements of water customers served by PWC cannot be satisfied without depleting the available supply of Treated Water or the available water supply to or below a critical level; i.e., the level at which the continued availability of water for human consumption, sanitation, and fire protection is jeopardized.

-Effective: May 1, 2024

-Adopted: March 27, 2024

-Page 12 of 85

-depleting the available supply of Treated Water or the available water supply to or below a critical level; i.e., the level at which the continued availability of water for human consumption, sanitation, and fire protection is jeopardized.
 Conditions contributing to a water shortage may include, but are not limited to, the following:

 - a.
 Water supplies are below the level necessary to meet needs; - b.
 Water quality has been threatened due to the addition to any watershed area, reservoir, storage tank, or distribution system of any material that appears in an above-normal concentration or has high nuisance or harmful effect on the Consumer or the system; - c.
 Power outages or equipment malfunction; - d.
 Peak customer demands on the water system; - e.
 Inability to maintain adequate pressure and/or Water Supply throughout every portion of PWC's water distribution system; and - f.
-Natural disasters. - (60) "Water Supply" means any body of water from which PWC obtains water for treatment and subsequent distribution into the public treated water supply system.
+Natural disasters. - (59) "Water Supply" means any body of water from which PWC obtains water for treatment and subsequent distribution into the public treated water supply system.